fbpx

 • Airport transfers are done through our delightful friend Nyoman Nak, who hasn’t yet set up a website, but he and his team are safe and lovely.

-• Tuition — our teachers are paid handsomely for their excellent efforts.
-Their accommodation, flights and visas are also covered by Astray.
+• Tuition — our teachers are paid handsomely for their work, counsel, and care.
+Their accommodation, flights, visas, and insurance are also obviously covered by Astray.

 • We have comprehensive public liability insurance to cover all of you in the course of your learning.